chezd/hiring-engineers/answers.md

 # Visualizing Data
 Visualizing data is really important for humans.
-Humans are experts at pattern and anomaly recognition, but patterns and anomalies a hard to see when presented purely as plain text.
+Humans are experts at pattern and anomaly recognition, but patterns and anomalies are hard to see when presented purely as plain text.
 Visualizing data also makes it easier for someone to perform a quick analysis over months and years of data in a very short amount of time, where-as with non-visual data it would be a very lengthy task.

 > Bonus question: What is the difference between a timeboard and a screenboard?